amida-tech/orange-api/README.md

 docker network create {DOCKER_NETWORK_NAME}
 ```

-2. Create the service user on the the Auth Service which will perform notification actions.

-See instructions in step 2 of [Enabling Push Notifications](#Enabling-Push-Notifications)

 3. Start the MongoDB container:

 ```sh
 docker run -d --name amida-orange-api-db --network {DOCKER_NETWORK_NAME} mongo:3.6
 ```

 4. Create a `.env` file for use by this service's docker container.
 A good starting point is this repo's `.env.production` file.
+For additional details, see the next step.

-In order to configure push notifications correctly, see the [Enabling Push Notifications](#Enabling-Push-Notifications) subsection under [Development Setup and Run](#Development-Setup-and-Run)
+5. Configure push notifications according to the [Enabling Push Notifications](#Enabling-Push-Notifications) subsection under [Development Setup and Run](#Development-Setup-and-Run)

-5. Start the Orange API container:
+6. Start the Orange API container:

 ```sh
 docker run -d -p 5000:5000 \